leialey/RaceToGo/README.md

 - **Models.** Data models used in the app - Model part of MVVM.
 Can be common and feature specific, currently there are only Racing feature specific data models.

 - **Views.** This is the View-ViewModel part of MVVM.
-Views are split into common and feature specific, currently there are only Racing feature specific data models.
+Views are split into common and feature specific, currently there are only Racing feature specific views.
 Common views also contain Base views and view models which hold common logic between all main views, e.g. presenting alerts.

 There are also a couple of extra folders in the project structure that haven't been made modular/feature specific, but could be if needed: